A surreal encounter with a $27m super yacht

 "When I tell you that we are speaking toys, they are really toys," he says.

 Not that Rossinavi is in danger of running out of potential clients eager to pick up an expensive hobby.
-The company has received commissions from Luca Barilla, a repeat Rossinavi customer who sits atop the Barilla pasta empire; Mario Sbarro, of Sbarro pizzeria fame; Italian shipping magnates; and an international assortment of businessmen from Russia, India, and Germany (a key market, Federico says, despite being landlocked).
+The company has received commissions from Luca Barilla, a repeat Rossinavi customer who sits atop the Barilla pasta empire; Mario Sbarro, of Sbarro pizzeria fame; Italian shipping magnates; and an international assortment of businessmen from Russia, India, and Germany.

 The next one is the best one